Financial-Times/ft-origami/docs/syntax/mustache.md

 ### Data

-Placeholders for the module's data model *must* be referenced using a descriptive (lowercased and hyphened) keyword prefixed with the name of the module and a dot, enclosed in double braces:
+Placeholders for the module's data model *must* be referenced using a descriptive (lowercased and hyphened) keyword prefixed with the name of the module and a dot, enclosed in double or triple braces as appropriate:

 <pre><code>&#123;{ o-ft-header.main-title }&#125;
 </code></pre>

+Double braces *must* be used for content that should have HTML entities escaped for display.
+Triple braces *must* be used for content which should be inserted without modification.

 ## Standard variable names